-On July 18, as part of the response to the Executive Order on Advancing American Kidney Health, the OPTN will launch the Kidney Accelerated Placement Project (KAPP) to assess whether accelerating the placement of extremely hard-to-place kidneys via the Organ Center can increase their utilization.
+On July 18, as part of the response to the Executive Order on Advancing American Kidney Health, the Organ Procurement and Transplantation Network launched the Kidney Accelerated Placement Project, or KAPP, to assess whether accelerating the placement of extremely hard-to-place kidneys via the United Network for Organ Sharing Organ Center could increase their utilization.
 The KAPP was developed to improve placement of national kidney offers and was based on feedback from the community.

-The project’s accelerated placement of hard-to-place kidneys will be tested on national kidney allocations coordinated by the Organ Center.
-OPTN policy requires all OPOs to transfer kidney matches that reach national allocation to the UNOS Organ Center.
+The project’s accelerated placement of hard-to-place kidneys is being tested on national kidney allocations coordinated by the Organ Center.
+OPTN policy requires all organ procurement organizations, or OPOs, to transfer kidney matches that reach national allocation to the UNOS Organ Center.
 The KAPP is an organ placement innovation that does not require a change in OPTN policy.
-The KAPP affects only those hard-to-place kidneys that the Organ Center already offers as part of the national allocation process.
+It affects only those hard-to-place kidneys that the Organ Center already offers as part of the national allocation process.

 The project’s goal is to transplant more hard-to-place kidneys during the national allocation phase by having the Organ Center offer them to centers with an established history of transplanting them.

-A safety and monitoring council will be monitoring data regularly to determine if this project results in more effective placement of these organs.
+A safety and monitoring council is monitoring data regularly to determine if this project results in more effective placement of these organs.

-Q: What is the Kidney Accelerated Placement Project (KAPP)?
+Q: What is the Kidney Accelerated Placement Project?

-A: A pilot project testing a process for increasing utilization of a sub-set of hard-to-place kidneys.
-This project will allow difficult-to-place kidneys to reach patients at centers that have previously accepted and transplanted medically similar kidneys earlier, potentially minimizing the accumulation of cold ischemic time.
-The offer can then be extended to other centers on the match if not accepted.
-Qualifying acceptance patterns will be updated monthly.
+A: A pilot project testing a process for increasing utilization of a subset of hard-to-place kidneys.
+This project allows difficult-to-place kidneys to reach patients at hospitals that have previously accepted and transplanted medically similar kidneys earlier, potentially minimizing the accumulation of cold ischemic time.
+The offer can then be extended to other hospitals on the match if not accepted.
+Qualifying acceptance patterns are updated monthly.

-A: The KAPP launches July 18, 2019 and will last for one year.
-The safety and monitoring council will develop stopping criteria that will trigger an early end to the project if expected outcomes on national kidney offer acceptance are unmet.
+A: The KAPP launched July 18, 2019 and lasts for one year.
+A safety and monitoring council is developing stopping criteria that will trigger an early end to the project if expected outcomes on national kidney offer acceptance are unmet.

-Q: I am at a transplant center.
-What will Kidney Accelerated Placement mean for my center?
+Q: I am at a transplant hospital.
+What does kidney accelerated placement mean for me?

 A: You do not need to change any practices.
-Your center will continue to get national kidney offers, and you will continue to accept or decline them.
+Your hospital will continue to get national kidney offers, and you will continue to accept or decline them.

 Q: I am at an OPO.
-What will Kidney Accelerated Placement mean for my organization?
+What does kidney accelerated placement mean for me?

 A: You do not need to change any practices.
 OPTN policy already requires OPOs to turn over organ allocation to the Organ Center when a kidney gets to the national level for placement.

-Q: What kind of oversight will this pilot have?
+Q: What kind of oversight does this pilot have?

-A: This time-limited project will have oversight by a Safety and Monitoring Council made up of physicians and OPO executives.
-They will monitor outcomes and discards in real-time, evaluate the pilot structure, meet quarterly to discuss progress, and identify stopping criteria for the pilot.
-The Council will also be tasked with creating recommendations at the end of the pilot for the OPTN Board to consider.
+A: This time-limited project has oversight by a safety and monitoring council comprised of physicians and OPO executives.
+They monitor outcomes and discards in real time, evaluate the pilot structure, meet quarterly to discuss progress and identify stopping criteria for the pilot.
+The council is also tasked with creating recommendations at the end of the pilot for the OPTN Board of Directors to consider.

 *Q: What are “hard-to-place” kidneys?

-“Hard-to-place” kidneys that will qualify for accelerated placement will be national kidney offers made by the Organ Center on kidney matches for adult donors with a KDPI of 80 or higher.
-Kidneys from these donors will have been previously offered for any “mandatory” shares (0-ABDR mismatches and highly sensitized candidates at the top of the match run) and offered to all transplant programs at both the local and regional levelbefore being accelerated.
+“Hard-to-place” kidneys that qualify for accelerated placement are national kidney offers made by the Organ Center on kidney matches for adult donors with a kidney donor profile index, or KDPI, of 80 or higher.
+Kidneys from these donors will have been previously offered for any “mandatory” shares (0-ABDR mismatches and highly sensitized candidates at the top of the match run) and offered to all transplant programs at both the local and regional level before being accelerated.

 *Q: How does my program qualify for accelerated placement offers?